 E*Trade also touts its educational resources, which includes articles, videos, and classes, as well as monthly webinars and live events.
 But we will note that its educational content is difficult to sort through.

-Like with a couple other trading apps on this list, E*Trade also allows you to earn additional income by allowing the firm to borrow your fully paid-for holdings.
-E*Trade also offers retirement planning to clients as well as some in-person informational sessions.
+Also, like with a couple other trading apps on this list, E*Trade also allows you to earn additional income by allowing the firm to borrow your fully paid-for holdings.

 Related: 11 Best Stock Screeners & Stock Scanners